top of page

 Hemp Can be Grown for Many Potential Uses

-Hemp flower and leaves (called biomass) can be harvested to produce federally legal, non-intoxicating cannabinoids, like CBD, CBG and CBN.
+Hemp flowers and leaves (which is called biomass) can be harvested to produce federally legal, non-intoxicating cannabinoids, like CBD, CBG, and CBN.
 Cannabinoids interact with the human endocannabinoid system — part of the human nervous system that works to keep bodies in ‘homeostasis,’ or operating at peak function.
 Cannabinoids are thought to offer many health benefits, from reducing pain and inflammation to relieving stress and anxiety to helping combat insomnia.

 Hemp grain, the seed from the hemp flowerhead containing negligible amounts of cannabinoids, is considered a “superfood” and one of the most nutritionally complete food sources globally.
 Hemp fiber (hemp produces a long and short fiber) is widely useful in many industries, from producing textiles to paper to batteries.